kpage/microservices-demo/README.md

 The goal of this repo is to demo a development environment running in docker-compose.

+NOTE: this is a work in progress and may not yet be in a fully working state.

 To use, first install docker and docker-compose.
 Then:

     $ cd $GOPATH/src